Wildlife Photographer of the Year: a call for action

 As the Wildlife Photographer of the Year competition retires its Earth's Environments, Creative Visions and Black and White categories, Competition Manager Gemma Ward shares what's new for this year.

-Three new categories will be introduced for Wildlife Photographer of the Year: Natural Artistry, Wetlands – The Bigger Picture and Oceans – The Bigger Picture.
+Three new categories have been introduced for Wildlife Photographer of the Year: Natural Artistry, Wetlands – The Bigger Picture and Oceans – The Bigger Picture.
 It is hoped that they will create a call for action for the competition and shine a light on some of the world's most vital ecosystems.

 Inspired by new strategies from both the Museum and the competition, Gemma believes that these new categories will help to 'engage the public with climate issues and also attract the images that are telling these important stories and which have a strong message'.

 'We have also simplified the titles of the Wildlife Photojournalism and Wildlife Photojournalist Story Award categories to Photojournalism, to make it clear that the coverage is environmental in the broadest sense and not restricted to wildlife conservation and welfare issues' Gemma explained.

 'There are so many crucial stories to be told and there's more and more of these images being awarded.'

 This desire to advance environmental advocacy within the competition also informed the creation of a new category called Natural Artistry.
 When considering the now-retired Creative Visions category, Gemma asked herself, 'How do the images in this category create advocates for the planet?